KILTprotocol/docs/docs/sdk/1-workshop/04_did.md

 Your output should look like this (but it won't be identical since the DIDs are constructed from your account):

-// Example light DID Identifier:
+// Example of a light DID Identifier:
 `did:kilt:light:014ons5NFdNeaVfxCkcXhPc9Hv2pWNR5muzuxW3iGTHUKuMnCS:oWFlomlwdWJsaWNLZXlYIBsVppuQ2fi/beBdYf50+n/36FnCjMw+KLSu3AmW9DEGZHR5cGVmeDI1NTE5`

 Now to generate the full DID, ensure that you have funds on the account, run this command in your terminal: